 How to move from Retail into an office-based sales role

 Written by Michael O'Flynn - Sales & Marketing Director for Professional Academy

 First of all let me say this blog is not bashing retail for ‘not being a real job’.
 I have worked in retail, as many of us have done at some time in our lives, and the job can be hard - long hours, difficult customers, not much compensation either in the form of job satisfaction or pay - so I have huge respect for those working in retail.
-My admiration for retail is also backed up by it’s economic importance to the UK but with a constant stream of negative news around the retail sector with Toys R Us and Maplin closing their doors and companies such as Marks & Spencers, House of Frasers and Mothercare closing stores across the country is it time to think about using your skills to move into an office-based sales role?
+My admiration for retail is also backed up by it’s economic importance to the UK, but the sector has been competing with the move to online shopping, and the 2020 pandemic has dealt a lethal blow to many already struggling beloved high street brands - most recently the Arcadia Group and Debenhams.
+So if you work in retail, is it time to think about using your skills to move into an office-based sales role?

-These closures seem to be in line with an article published in 2016 stating that the UK retail sector is predicted to cut 900,000 jobs by 2025, based on research from the British Retail Consortium.
+Just in 2020 so far retail adminisrations have led to the loss of almost 125,000 UK retail jobs, including at Marks & Spencer, Sainsburys, Boots, and John Lewis.
 The result of these job cuts and closures is that a lot of extremely hard-working people with customer service/retail sales experience find themselves in need of a new career path.
 I won’t be dwelling on the negative side of this news, but looking at the positives - the job market will offer some fantastic new prospects for sales and customer service roles but, as some people I have spoken to have commented, it is not always an easy transition to make.

 ‘When I went for jobs, the customer service roles would say I only had sales experience and when I went for sales jobs they would tell me my experience was customer service based, it was lose:lose and very demoralising’